 Guru Nanak Dev Ji's Visit to Mecca, the Holy Place of Muslims

-Guru Nanak Dev Ji (1469-1539), the Founder and First Guru of Sikh religion (Sikhism) had travelled across India and many Asian countries.
+Guru Nanak Dev Ji (1469-1539), the Founder and First Guru of Sikh religion (Sikhism) had travelled across India and several Asian countries.
 Most of the time Mardana (a Muslim friend and his follower) accompanied him.
 Guruji’s visit was for spreading the message of love and communal harmony.

 Guruji and Mardana together made most of the missionary tours in India and abroad.
 Wherever they reached, Guruji sang beautiful devotional songs and Mardana supported him by playing his music instrument Rabab.
 Mardana was a good Rabab player.
 He was a poet also.
 One of his ‘slokas’ (hymn) had appeared in the Guru Granth Sahib, the holy religious text of Sikhs.

 During their several missionary tours, Guru Nanak Dev Ji and Mardana once visited Mecca, the holy place of Muslims.
 Though Guruji was the founder of Sikhism and tried to preach the values of the religion, he respected other religious faiths also.
 He loved and mingled with other religious people.
 He tried to learn and practice the fine values of other religions as well.
 His visit to Mecca underlines all these facts clearly.

 Arrival at Mecca, the holy place of Muslims

 Mecca in Saudi Arabia is the holiest place of Muslims all over the world.
 It is the birthplace of the prophet Mohammed.
 The world famous Islamic pilgrimage called Hajj is taken place here every year.
 And every Muslims dream to reach this sacred place at least once during their lifetime.